 Real property taxes can be confusing.
 Determining how the real property tax is calculated and the proper amount is important, otherwise, you may be paying too much, too little, or not at all.
 Beyond this, there are federal real estate tax deductions you can take.
 But to determine how much the deduction is, who gets it, and when can be tricky.

-If you’re looking for additional support with your California real property tax questions or general California state tax information, look no further.
-With Tax Pro Go, we’ll match you with someone with the right state expertise, including California real property tax help.
-Tax Pro Go allows you to have your taxes done by a real tax pro without visiting an office.
+If you’re looking for additional support with your California real property tax questions or general California state tax information, look no further than H&R Block Virtual.
+We’ll pair you with a tax pro with state-specific expertise.
+You can have your taxes done by a real tax pro without visiting an office.